profile-sh/docs/projects/gh_workflows_project.md

 Sometimes we have variables that have same values for all repos under an organization or for all workflows under a repo.
 The repo and organization secrets and variables have to be attached to the caller workflow repo and its parent organization.
 The *environment* secrets and variables have to be stored in an *environment* created in the repo of the caller workflow.

-> The *env* context (discussed in the previous section) and the *environment* (subject of this section) have completely different purpose and functionality.
+> The *env* context and the *environment* (subject of this section) have completely different purpose and functionality.

 > Whether we store a variable in a repo, organization, or a *repo environment*, we can access it using *vars* context like vars.[the variable name].
 Same is true for secrets.
 There is no mention of repo/organization/environment when accessing the values of the correspoding variables and secrets.

 > We must explicitly pass secrets to reusable workflows and actions, variables are passed by default to a reusable workflows but not to actions.

 > The secrets and variables stored under a *repo environment* are accessible only if we use/activate that particular *environment* in a workflow.

 ### 4.1 Create secrets and variables